Day 6 of WFH.

 Take nothing for granted now.
 Don’t assume anything.
 When in doubt, ASK.
 What are the concerns that are top of mind for your buyers at this time?
 How will talking with you address those?
 Your starting position of every sales interaction should be ‘What’s the fastest way that I can be of service to you at this time?’

 Report to work at the same time you would if you were in the office.
-If you’re making calls by 8 in the office, then start your calls at 8 while you’re WFH.
+If you’re making calls by 8 in the office, then my best sales call advice is to start your calls at 8 while you’re WFH.

 Don’t sit at your desk all day.
 Get up and move around every 30 or 60 mins.
 Just like you would at the office.
 Set timers or alerts on your phone or watch to remind you.
 Chances are good that your spouse, partner or roommates are also WFH.
 Get up and check in with them.